 How does the air-based resistance system work?

 The pedals are attached to the large fan through belt and pulley.
 When you start pedaling the air generated by fan rotation adds force on the fan and makes it moves harder.
-This resistance depends directly on how much fast you pedal.
-If you want to work out harder you need to pedal faster in order to get more resistance.

 Cons